-53. The allegations contained in all preceding paragraphs are incorporated herein by reference.

-54. "Compelling individuals to mouth support for views they find objectionable violates that cardinal constitutional command, and in most contexts, any such effort would be universally condemned."
-Janus, 138 S. Ct. at 2463.

-55. For this reason, the Supreme Court has repeatedly affirmed that "[f]orcing free and independent individuals to endorse ideas they find objectionable is always demeaning ... a law commanding "involuntary affirmation" of objected-to beliefs would require "even more immediate and urgent grounds" than a law demanding silence."
+- 53. The allegations contained in all preceding paragraphs are incorporated herein by reference. - 54.
+"Compelling individuals to mouth support for views they find objectionable violates that cardinal constitutional command, and in most contexts, any such effort would be universally condemned."
+Janus, 138 S. Ct. at 2463. - 55.
+For this reason, the Supreme Court has repeatedly affirmed that "[f]orcing free and independent individuals to endorse ideas they find objectionable is always demeaning ... a law commanding "involuntary affirmation" of objected-to beliefs would require "even more immediate and urgent grounds" than a law demanding silence."
 Janus, 138 S. Ct. at 2464 (2018) (quoting West Virginia Bd. of Ed. v.
-Barnette, 319 U. S. 624, 633 (1943)).

-56. Therefore, courts should scrutinize compelled associations strictly, because "mandatory associations are permissible only when they serve a compelling state interest that cannot be achieved through means significantly less restrictive of associational freedoms."
+Barnette, 319 U. S. 624, 633 (1943)). - 56.
+Therefore, courts should scrutinize compelled associations strictly, because "mandatory associations are permissible only when they serve a compelling state interest that cannot be achieved through means significantly less restrictive of associational freedoms."
 Knox v.
 SEIU, 567 U.S. 298, 310 (quoting Roberts v.
 United States Jaycees, 468 U.S. 609, 623 (1984)) (internal quotation marks omitted).

-Case No.

-57. In the context of public sector unions, the Supreme Court has likewise recognized that "[d]esignating a union as the employees' exclusive representative substantially restricts the rights of individual employees.
-Among other things, this designation means that individual employees may not be represented by any agent other than the designated union; nor may individual employees negotiate directly with their 6 employer."
-Janus, 138 S. Ct. at 2460

-58. California law expressly grants the union the right to speak on Mr. Few's behalf on matters of serious public concern, including the salaries and benefits received by school teachers, how school districts should deal with financial challenges, whether or not merit-based pay would improve educational outcomes for California's children, and even what curriculum those children should be taught.
+- 57. In the context of public sector unions, the Supreme Court has likewise recognized that "[d]esignating a union as the employees' exclusive representative substantially restricts the rights of individual employees.
+Among other things, this designation means that individual employees may not be represented by any agent other than the designated union; nor may individual employees negotiate directly with their employer."
+Janus, 138 S. Ct. at 2460 - 58.
+California law expressly grants the union the right to speak on Mr. Few's behalf on matters of serious public concern, including the salaries and benefits received by school teachers, how school districts should deal with financial challenges, whether or not merit-based pay would improve educational outcomes for California's children, and even what curriculum those children should be taught.
 Cal.
 Gov't Code § 3543.2.
 These topics are inherently political questions in the context of public sector unions.
 Janus, 138 S. Ct.
-2473.

-14 59.
+2473. - 59.
 The State of California, through Cal.
-Gov't Code §§ 3543 and 3543.1, has 15 authorized LAUSD to designate UTLA as Mr. Few's exclusive representative in negotiating 16 the terms and conditions of his employment.

-60. Under color of state law, UTLA has acted as Mr. Few's exclusive representative in negotiating the terms and conditions of his employment.

-19 Under color of state law, LAUSD has negotiated the terms and conditions of 61.
-Mr. Few's employment with UTLA.
-20 prohibition against Mr. Few speaking for himself as an employee to his employer under Cal.
-Gov't Code § 3543.1(a); and all related provisions are, therefore, an unconstitutional abridgement of Mr. Few's right under the First Amendment not to be compelled to associate with speakers and organizations without his consent.

-62. This designation compels Mr. Few to associate with the union and, through its representation of him, it compels him to petition the government with a certain viewpoint, despite that viewpoint being in opposition to Mr. Few's own goals and priorities for the State of California.
+Gov't Code §§ 3543 and 3543.1, has authorized Superintendent Beutner to designate UTLA as Mr. Few's exclusive representative in negotiating the terms and conditions of his employment. - 60.
+Under color of state law, UTLA has acted as Mr. Few's exclusive representative in negotiating the terms and conditions of his employment. - 61.
+Under color of state law, Superintendent Beutner has negotiated the terms and conditions of Mr. Few's employment with UTLA. - 62.
+This designation compels Mr. Few to associate with the union and, through its representation of him, it compels him to petition the government with a certain viewpoint, despite that viewpoint being in opposition to Mr. Few's own goals and priorities for the State of California.